AdobeDocs/experience-platform.en/help/data-governance/home.md

 In order for data usage labels to effectively support data compliance, data usage policies must be implemented.
 Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within [!DNL Experience Platform].

 An example of a marketing action might be the desire to export a dataset to a third-party service.
-If there is a policy in place saying that if an "I" label (Identity data) has been applied to the dataset, you will receive a response from the [!DNL Policy Service] telling you that a data usage policy has been violated.
+If there is a policy in place saying that Personally Identifiable Information (PII) cannot be exported, and an "I" label (identity data) has been applied to the dataset, [!DNL Policy Service] prevents any action that would export this dataset to a third-party destination.
+Should one of these action attempts occur, Policy Service sends a message telling you that a data usage policy has been violated.

 There are two types of policies available: